Asymptomatic and Presymptomatic Transmission

 Exhaling indoors for hours

-Contact tracing studies of who infected whom found many episodes in which people interacted indoors for hours, and few with transmission outdoors (Bromage; Frieden, Lee; Nishiura, Oshitani, et al.; Qian et al.).
-The previous paragraph described patients transmitting to their families at home.
-In other episodes, people were breathing, coughing, sneezing, yelling, and touching each other (Asadi et al.; Atkinson et al.; Tang JW, Li et al.) in restaurants (Lu J, Gu et al.), a telephone call center (Park et al.), choir rehearsal (Hamner et al.; Read), indoor sports (Dawson), and family gatherings (Bromage; Ghinai, Woods et al.).
+Probably much COVID-19 transmission occurs indoors (Centers for Disease Control and Prevention “Scientific Brief: SARS-CoV-2 and Potential Airborne Transmission”).
+Contact tracing studies of who infected whom found many episodes in which people interacted indoors for hours, and few with transmission outdoors (Bromage; Frieden, Lee; Furuse et al.; Huang “Why the Coronavirus”; Huang “Researchers Say Fresh Air”; Leclerc et al.; Qian H, Miao, et al.).
+One study estimated the probably of getting COVID-19 as 18.7 times higher in a closed environment than an open environment ( Nishiura, Oshitani, et al.).
+The previous section described patients transmitting to their families at home.
+In other episodes, people were breathing, coughing, sneezing, yelling, and touching each other (Asadi, Wexler, et al.; Atkinson et al.; Furuse et al.; National Academies “Airborne Transmission of SARS-CoV-2”; Tang JW, Li et al.) in restaurants (Li Y, Qian, et al.; Lu J, Gu et al.), a telephone call center (Park et al.), choir rehearsal (Hamner et al.; Read), indoor sports (Dawson), family gatherings (Bromage; Ghinai, Woods et al.), a meat packing plant (Guenther), restaurants and bars (Adam et al.), a nursing facility that recycled air in rooms with little outside air entering (de Man et al.), an international business conference (Lemieux et al.), fitness centers (Bae, Kim, et al.; Jang et al.) a squash court (Briek et al.), and barracks-style migrant worker dormitories (Gorny et al.).
 Close, prolonged contact indoors with presymptomatic and symptomatic cases caused several cluster outbreaks (Cevik; Cevik, Bamford, Ho).
-The relationships most likely to transmit were: friends, family members, taking the same transportation, living with each other, being within 6 feet of each other, and eating together, more likely than brief contacts or with non-family (Bagget et al.; Bi et al.; Burke et al.; Chen Y, Wang, et al.; Cheng HY, Jian et al.; Danis et al.; Ghinai, McPherson et al.; Jing et al.; Li W, Zhang et al.; Yong SEF et al.) In superspreader events, large groups talked, sang, etc. indoors.
+The relationships most likely to transmit were: friends, family members, taking the same transportation, living with each other, being within 6 feet of each other, and eating together, more likely than brief contacts with non-family (Bagget et al.; Bi et al.; Burke et al.; Chen Y, Wang, et al.; Cheng HY, Jian et al.; Danis et al.; Ghinai, McPherson et al.; Jing et al.; Li W, Zhang et al.; Ng et al.; Yong SEF et al.).
+In superspreader events, large groups talked, sang, etc. indoors.
 But doing those activities outdoors, or keeping quiet or speaking softly indoors (such as theaters, class rooms, or offices), did not spread COVID-19 to large numbers (Kay).
-So, outdoor venues are safer, indoor places with flow-through ventilation are less safe, and indoor places with little ventilation are the least safe (Heil).